 I have long been an atheist.
 I support Richard Dawkins's view that atheists should be encouraged to "stand up and be counted" so that our numbers can fairly influence government and the media.
+Atheism is mainstream but even many atheists don't realise this.
 This set of pages is my contribution.

 - Articles on this web site